 Chinati encourages international applicants and will work with accepted interns to obtain the necessary Visa, though the museum is currently unable to provide any financial support for this process.

-The Internship Program is supported with generous grants from the the Moody Foundation, the George & Mary Josephine Hamman Foundation, and The Artworkers Retirement Society.
+The Internship Program is supported with a generous grant from the the George & Mary Josephine Hamman Foundation.
 Chinati also acknowledges the generous financial and in-kind contributions of the people of Marfa.